-Oregon values our clean water and our natural resources but mega-dairies drain and pollute our water supplies including drinking water.
+Oregon values our clean water and our natural resources but mega-dairies and other factory farms drain and pollute our water supplies including drinking water.

-Mega dairies use a lot of water.
-Their animal-waste management plans require crops to absorb nitrates in the waste and the crops need to be watered to grow.
-Mega dairies also need to irrigate crops to feed the cows.
-In addition, each cow drinks 30-50 gallons of water per day.
-Finally, mega-dairies need water for operations such as washing barns, running machinery and cooling milk.
-All told, a mega dairy with 30,000 cows (the intended size of Lost Valley Farm) uses approximately as much water as the City of Bend.
+Factory farms—especially dairies—use a lot of water.
+The antiquated “lagoon and spray” system of animal-waste management that factory farms use requires crops to absorb nitrates in the waste and those crops need to be watered to grow.
+Some factory farms also need to irrigate crops to feed the livestock.
+In addition, the animals themselves require water, for example, each cow at a dairy drinks 30-50 gallons of water per day.
+Finally, factory farms need water for operations such as washing barns, running machinery and at dairies, cooling milk.
+All told, a factory farm can use as much water as a small city.
+And a mega dairy with 30,000 cows (the intended size of Lost Valley Farm) uses approximately as much water as the City of Bend.

-Take Action to protect our water from the harmful impacts of mega-dairies.
-It’s time for a mega-dairy moratorium in Oregon.
+Take Action to protect our water from the harmful impacts of factory farms.
+It’s time for a factory farm moratorium in Oregon.